SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 ## Technical information

 Cato uses the same AI kernel as Jona.
-In fact, large parts of the basic rule set is identical for both assistants.
+In fact, large parts of the basic rule set is identical for both Assistants.
 Therefore, you can consult the [technical information](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#technical-information) of Jona, if you want to dig deeper into the inner workings.

 ### Data Acquisition